 Mammography, or Mammogram

 is an X-ray of your breast.
 Traditional mammography creates a 2D image of the breast and is a screening and diagnostic tool used to detect and diagnose breast cancer.
 Together with regular clinical exams and monthly breast self-examinations, mammograms are a key element in the early diagnosis of breast cancer.
-We now offer 3D mammography at all three of our sites.
+We now offer 3D mammography at all four of our sites.
 3D is a revolutionary new tool that combines multiple breast X-rays to create a three-dimensional picture of the breast, which improves the early detection of breast cancer during screening and diagnostic exams; this is instrumental in women with dense breast tissue.
 3D mammography machines create 2D and 3D images.
 (FDA accredited, and Accreditation by the American College of Radiology/ACR.)

 MRI (Magnetic Resonance Imaging)

 is a technique that uses a magnetic field and radio waves to create detailed images of the organs and tissues within your body.
 Most MRI machines are large, tube-shaped magnets.
 When you lie inside an MRI machine, the magnetic field temporarily realigns hydrogen atoms in your body.
 Radio waves cause these aligned atoms to produce very faint signals, which are used to create cross-sectional MRI.
 The MRI machine can also be used to produce 3-D images that may be viewed from many different angles.
 There are different strength MRI machines, and the higher the strength, the more detailed the image.
 We have a 1.5Tesla MRI at Potsdam and Gouverneur, and a 3Tesla MRI in Canton.
 (Accreditated by the American College of Radiology/ACR.)